puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_namespaces.markdown

 > * Public classes and defined types were more common than private ones and optimizing for the less common case was an odd approach.
 > * Even for classes and defined types that _were_ only used within their module, there was little real benefit to be gained by making them "private," since they were effectively public via their full name anyway.
 >
 > Those realizations led to the superior [module][] autoloader design used today, where a class's "full" name is effectively its only name.
 However, the previous name lookup behavior was never deprecated or removed, for fear of breaking large amounts of existing code.
-This leaves it present in Puppet 2.7, where it often annoys users who have adopted the modern idiom.
+This leaves it present in Puppet 2.7, where it often annoys users who have adopted the modern code style.
 >
 > We plan to fix this in a future release, after a suitable deprecation period.